 I placed the stone on the snake's grave, hurried back through the snowflakes into the house, shut the door and looked out of the window.
 That snowstorm - even as I gazed at it I knew it would be remembered as something special.
-Its arrival had coincided so precisely with the snake's burial and, with the falling flakes already dusting the garden white, I was quietly but acutely aware that my long and rewarding relationship with the python from Africa was drawing to its conclusion.
+Its arrival had coincided so precisely with the snake's burial and, with the falling flakes already dusting the garden white, I was quietly but acutely aware that my long and rewarding relationship with the python from Africa had come to a very natural conclusion.